oztaa/cypress/README.md

 4. Run Cypress with `./node_modules/.bin/cypress open`

 ## Running the tests
 Simply run the cypress and select the tests file
+Don't forget to declare your username and password in config.js file (non two FA Accounts)

 ## Docs